Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Response Vary header

 A plugin may set a response Vary header.
-If, after all plugins are processed, there is no response Vary header, then the will add one with a value of "origin".
+If, after all plugins are processed, there is no response Vary header, then the router will add one with a value of "origin".

 Previous